LordZagreus/lanturn-homebrew/README.md

-# Lanturn Bot Public Source Code
+# Lanturn Bot Homebrew Public Source Code

+This is a fork of the original Lanturn Bot for personal applications.
+You can find the source of the original [here](https://gitlab.com/fishguy6564/lanturn-bot-public-source-code)

 A Pokemon Sword and Shield raid and seed finding discord bot programmed and designed by fishguy6564.
 Credits to algorithms used